English ship Prince Royal

 The Prince Royal was a 55-gun First rate warship of the navy of England.
 It was later rebuilt in 1639–41, and was renamed Resolution in 1649 under the Commonwealth of England.
 In 1660 at the Stuart Restoration she was renamed again as Royal Prince, and underwent a second rebuilding from 1661 to 1663.
 She was burnt in action on 3 June 1666 in the Four Days Battle during the Second Anglo-Dutch War.

 Design

 The Prince Royal was built by Phineas Pett I at Woolwich and launched in 1610.
+It was at first intended as a reconstruction of the smaller Victory.
 The ship's fittings were carved by Sebastian Vicars, and painted and gilded by Robert Peake and Paul Isackson between Easter and Michaelmas 1611.
 Prince Henry took his cousin Frederick Ulrich, Duke of Brunswick-Lüneburg to see the ship being built.
 Princess Elizabeth sailed on The Prince Royal from Margate to Ostend in April 1613.

 She was the first ship of the line with three complete gun decks, although when first completed the upper deck carried no guns in the waist, and was stepped down aft because of the large amount of sheer (the manner in which the decks rose towards the stern and bow).
 In 1621 a refit saw the removal of this step-down, with all three gun decks now being continuous.